software/hoardy-web/./extension/page/help.org

 Hoardy-Web attaches to your browser’s runtime and tracks progress of HTTP requests and their responses, capturing both their request and response headers and data at appropriate times in the browser’s request and response processing pipeline.

-Whether Hoardy-Web will track a given request depends on the Track new reqres toggles in the settings popup, e.g:
+Whether Hoardy-Web will track a given request depends on the Track new requests toggles in the settings popup, e.g:

 Disabling any of these toggles does not stop tracking of already initiated requests, it only stops new requests controlled by that toggle from being tracked.